 Spruce Knob is located in the Monongahela National Forest, near Elkins, West Virginia.
 In addition to gorgeous scenery, the area supplies activities and attractions for the entire family.

 Avid birders will find plenty to look for in the area.
-Check out the Seneca Rocks Audubon Society list of recent sightings and the Canaan Valley National Wildlife Refuge Birding Opportunities page, so you can get working on that life list.
+Check out the Seneca Rocks Audubon Society list of recent sightings and the Canaan Valley National Wildlife Refuge page (WV birding list site), so you can get working on that life list.
+There is also a Monongahela National Forest bird list.
+We plan a member-led birding hike during the weekend.

 The Mountain Institute’s staff will lead a trip to a local Shenandoah cave.
 After many years of caves being closed for fear of spreading White Nose Syndrome in bats, it has been determined that caving is not a contributing factor.
-TMI staff will lead two caving trips on Monday.
+The TMI staff will lead a family-friendly caving trip.
 Prepare to get muddy!

 There’s plenty of hiking around Spruce Knob itself, and other nearby trails include Canaan Valley National Wildlife Refuge, Blackwater Falls State Park, the Otter Creek Wilderness area, and the 80-mile Greenbrier River Trail.